-The plastic seal on the bottom of a hinged and pivoting frameless glass shower door will eventually develop tears and cracks from opening and closing the door.
+The plastic seal on the bottom of a shower door, known as a sweep, will develop tears and cracks from opening and closing the door, and eventually needs replacing.

 The plastic seal is a wear and tear item that will develop tears and cracks, and when this happens, a complete seal replacement is necessary to retain sealing effectiveness.

-The firm, but flexible, sweep channel is slightly narrower than the actual glass thickness, creating a tight pressure-fitted connection.
-Starting from one end, pull the sweep off the glass door.
+The frameless shower door seal is not attached with adhesive and doesn’t require tools for removal or installation.
+The firm, but flexible, sweep channel is slightly narrower than the actual glass shower door thickness, creating a tight pressure-fitted connection.
+To remove, start at one end of the shower door and pull the seal down, and off, of the shower door.

-Tip 1: Place a soft towel directly under the door and sweep to protect your hands if the sweep suddenly breaks loose; causing your hands to smack the floor.
+Place a soft towel directly under the door and sweep to protect your hands from smacking the floor if the sweep suddenly breaks loose.

 Shower door seals vary in style.
 Use the the door seal that was removed as reference to buy a replacement part.